 It is well known that many large beauty companies make animal experiments before launching new cosmetic products.
 Therefore, it seems to be a perfect alternative, just to switch to natural cosmetics.
 But natural cosmetics are not always synonymous with vegan cosmetics.

-What is natural cosmetics?
+What are natural cosmetics?

-However, according to the guidelines of the BDIH (Federal Association of Industrial and Trade Companies for Pharmaceuticals, Health Food, Dietary Supplements and Cosmetic Products) only the end products may not be tested on animals; this guideline does not apply to the individual ingredients.
+However, according to the guidelines of the BDIH (Federal Association of Industrial and Trade Companies for Pharmaceuticals, Health Food, Dietary Supplements, and Cosmetic Products) only the end products may not be tested on animals; this guideline does not apply to the individual ingredients.

 Vegan cosmetics include these substances

 In vegan cosmetics, however, no ingredients are used that are produced from animals or derived from animal products.
 Unfortunately, vegan cosmetics do not necessarily do without animal testing.
 The term “vegan” is not clearly regulated or protected by law.
 That’s why you should keep a close eye on the companies that make vegan products.